Saturday, June 19, 2021

 I suspect that I ran into this problem because, in my original model, I neglected the gain in altitude that a particle driven laterally inevitably experiences.
 For fun, I included this effect in a subsequent attempt.
 After a page of work, I saw that numerical tools would be required to solve.
 Again, it's summer, and I am content to move on and not pursue this problem further, especially when a closed solution appears impossible.

 Equation 7 may be a good approximation of the rope's profile for fairly slow rotation rates.
 An experiment is difficult to conduct for multiple reasons.
-While air effects lead to a three dimensional profile, so to would inertial effects when it comes to establishing planar motion.
+While air effects lead to a three dimensional profile, so too would inertial effects when it comes to establishing planar motion.
 In principle, it may be possible to enforce the theoretical equilibrium configuration as well as a uniform angular velocity for all string elements, but it is not practical.
 Failure to do this would inevitably lead to a helical 3D profile.

 You may be thinking I did all that work for nothing.
 It is important to realize that simplified approaches teach us a lot about complex problems.
 They give confidence to the more strenuous, complex solutions that follow them.